 There is some amount of risk in a futures contract—the commodity might not be available for delivery at all for some cause unspecified in the contract, or one of the parties might default or renege on the contract.
 However, unlike forward contracts, where each party is exposed to the credit risk of the other party, with futures the exchange assumes the credit risk if either party defaults on its obligation.
 The clearing house does this by interposing itself as a counterparty to every trade and provides a guarantee that the trade will be settled as originally intended.
 For example, when somebody buys pork bellies via a futures contract, the exchange’s clearing house actually acts as the counterparty on all contracts, and provides a mechanism for settlement.
 The exchanges are, in turn, backed by insurance policies, lines of credit, and the financial strength of its members.

-The exchange also requires that when you do open your margin account, you must deposit a minimum amount of money in your account—this is known as an initial margin.
+Since your forward contract is marked-to-market every day based on the current market price of the underlying, in order that you can cover your debts in case of extreme market volatility, the exchange also requires that when you do open your margin account, you must deposit a minimum amount of money in your account—this is known as an initial margin.
 This account is typically 5 to 15 percent of the contract’s value.
 This is somewhat different from the meaning of a margin in the stock market, where it means the use of borrowed money to purchase securities.
 The amount of money that must be placed in the initial margin is continually reviewed—at times of high market volatility, the initial margin requirement can be raised.
-When you liquidate the contract, you will be refunded the initial margin plus or minus any gains or losses
+When you liquidate the contract, you will be refunded the initial margin plus or minus any gains or losses.

 In most cases, you can buy futures with a good faith deposit or initial margin of only 10% of the value of the contract at the time of delivery.
 This means that forward contracts are highly leveraged instruments, which gives their owners the ability to control large dollar amounts of a commodity with a comparitavely small amount of capital.
 But this also means that there is a lot of risk in the futures market--the owners of futures contracts can lose a lot of money very rapidly.
 If the price of a futures contract moves up even slightly, the profit gain will be large in comparison to the initial margin deposit.
 But if the price moves down, the same high leverage will produce large losses in comparison to the initial margin deposit.

-The futures contract can be settled by delivering or taking delivery of the underlying commodity when the contract becomes due.
 However, this almost never happens in actual practice.
-98% of all futures transactions are settled in cash, and the actual physical commodity involved in the underlying is not exchanged between the two parties.
+98% of all futures transactions are settled in cash by money moving and out of the margin accounts, and the actual physical commodity involved in the underlying is not exchanged between the two parties.
 Often, the buyer and seller of the commodity liquidate their holdings before the contract expiration date.
 To do so, a buyer sells their futures contract to someone else and the seller needs to buy a futures contract from another party.